Undergraduate Certificate in Legal Nurse Consultant Paralegal

 All LNC paralegal students must take the Legal Studies Exit Examination.
 There is no minimum score required for graduation.

-A total of 30 credits is required for the certificate.
+A minimum of 30 credits is required for the certificate.

 Pro Bono Service Honors